oracle/node-oracledb/INSTALL.md

 ### <a name="instwin"></a> 3.6 Node-oracledb Installation on Windows with Instant Client ZIP files

-Follow these steps if your database is on a remote machine.
+Follow these steps if your database is on a remote machine, or if you already have Oracle software installed but you want node-oracledb to use a different version of the libraries.

 Questions and issues can be posted as [GitHub Issues][10].